 Professor Lorraine Gamman

 BiographyDr.
-Lorraine Gamman is Professor of Design at Central Saint Martins and Director of UAL’s award-winning Design Against Crime Research Centre (DACRC), which she founded in 1999.
-An authority in applied social design practice, she is co-creator of a range of award-winning anti-crime product interventions and online resources that interpret and address offender techniques.
+Lorraine Gamman is Professor of Design at Central Saint Martins and Director of UAL’s award-winning Design Against Crime Research Lab (DACRL), which she founded in 1999, to explore how art, design and creative engagement processes can reduce crime.
+An authority in applied social design practice, she is co-creator of a range of award-winning anti-crime product interventions and online resources that interpret and address offender techniques, and utilises creative interventions to attempt to reduce crime.
 Lorraine teaches in the UK and overseas as Visiting Scholar to international design schools and is currently advisor to the UK’s National Criminal Justice Arts Allowance (NCJAA).
 She has co-developed significant research funded projects and design outputs and presents extensively on her research and design approaches.
-She works with policy-makers, crime prevention practitioners, students and communities; and draws on creative teaching and learning methods to involve prisoners in designing against crime.
+She works with policy-makers, crime prevention practitioners, students and communities; and draws on creative teaching and learning methods to involve professionals, local groups and prisoners in designing against crime.

 Lorraine Gamman gained a BA (Hons) Degree in Cultural Studies from Middlesex University (1984), followed by an MA in Women’s Studies (1987) from the University of Kent.
 Her studies led to the co-edited book The Female Gaze: Women as Viewers of Popular Culture, The Women’s Press, (1988, 1991, 1992), and later the co-authored work Female Fetishism: A New Look, Lawrence & Wishart (1994).